Scope of Work

 Results of the project provided what the design intended during the first wet weather season, and the initial project gave way to a greater understanding of the surrounding geomorphology, construction methods, and ecosystem in the Toutle River Valley.

-The results continue to be studied today by Dr. Colin Thorne of the University of Nottingham to help realize the effects of the structure on the sediment plain and sediment retention across the valley.
+The results continued to be studied today by Dr. Colin Thorne of the University of Nottingham to help realize the effects of the structure on the sediment plain and sediment retention across the valley.